mohitpai/journey-optimizer.en/help/using/start/path/marketer.md

     ![](../assets/perso_ee2.png)

-1. **Create and manage assets**. [!DNL Adobe Experience Manager Assets Essentials] provides a single, centralized repository of assets that you can use to populate your messages.
-Learn more [in this section](../../content-management/assets-essentials.md).
+1. **Create and manage assets**. [!DNL Adobe Experience Manager Assets] provides a single, centralized repository of assets that you can use to populate your messages.
+Learn more [in this section](../../content-management/assets.md).

 1. **Add offers**.
 Use [!DNL Journey Optimizer] to deliver the best offer and experience to your customers across all touch points at the right time.
 Once designed, target your audiences with personalized offers.
 Learn more about Decisioning management [in this section](../../offers/get-started/starting-offer-decisioning.md).